How do Small Businesses Manage to Hire Great Employees?

 Here are some tips that you may find useful in the recruitment process:

 If budget is a major concern for you then you can try outsourcing as much work as possible to contractors, freelancers, and independent workers.
-There are many out there who prefer to work out of their homes and on their schedule.
-No benefits, paid sick or vacantion days, taxes to consider, however, the downside is that they may quit at any time and are not bound by any contract or loyalty.
+There are many out there who prefer to work out of their homes and on their own schedule.
+No benefits, paid sick or vacation leave, employment taxes to consider, however, the downside is that they may quit at any time and are not bound by any contract or loyalty.